 It was able to walk erect and had (at the minimum) at least four limbs.

-Original traits
+Original Traits

 Concerning the Nachash's original traits, three popular Bible study tools state the following.

 " . . . the woman no doubt having often seen him (the Nachash) walk erect, talk, and reason, and therefore she testifies no kind of surprise when he accosts her in the language related in the text . . ."
-(Adam Clarke's Commentary on Genesis 3:1)
+(Adam Clarke's Commentary on Genesis 3:1).

 "If these words are not to be robbed of their entire meaning, they cannot be understood in any other way than as denoting that the form and movements of the serpent (Nachash) were altered . . ."
-(Keil and Delitzsch Commentary on the Old Testament, comments on Genesis 3:14)
+(Keil and Delitzsch Commentary on the Old Testament, comments on Genesis 3:14).

 "Upon thy belly shalt thou go - No longer upon feet, or half erect, but thou shalt crawl along . . ."
-(John Wesley's Explanatory Notes, comments on Genesis 3:14)
+(John Wesley's Explanatory Notes, comments on Genesis 3:14).

 As the above shows, whatever the Nachash was that deceived Eve, it certainly does not qualify as a snake or serpent as we know them today!

-Why not a serpent?
+Why Not a Serpent?

 So, why is the beast that tempted Eve not what we would call a snake but rather some beast with legs?
 Perhaps the most compelling reason is that if it was it would mean God's curse upon the beast would be meaningless!

 The creature's punishment for tempting Eve to sin was that it would be cursed above livestock and animals of the field (which all have limbs!) by having its means of transporting itself changed to crawling on its belly (Genesis 3:14).
-If the animal used to deceive was a snake then the curse it received was redundant and meaningless, as it was already slithering on the ground to move!

-If Eve was lead to sin by a snake it would also mean that the Eternal originally created a "cursed" land animal (one which had to "go upon its belly" in order to move) when he made all creatures (Genesis 1:24 - 25).
+If Eve was led to sin by a snake it would also mean that the Eternal originally created a "cursed" land animal (one which had to "go upon its belly" in order to move) when he made all creatures (Genesis 1:24 - 25).
 This was clearly not the case, as God declared all animals he made were "very good" (verses 21, 25), meaning "all livestock" and "every animal of the field" were not cursed in any way!

 The beast that deceived Eve was not a snake.
 The Nachash Satan used had the natural ability to speak, had certain reasoning abilities, and could transport itself using its limbs.
 It was the perfect means (much like Judas Iscariot, Luke 22:3, John 13:2) to encourage disobedience and sin in humans.